 It is commonplace to see people adopting pets of varying types, most notably the winged or furry ones.
-However, people need more than love for animals or birds in order to become pet foster parents.
+However, people need more than love for animals or birds in order to become a pet foster parent.
 The pet shelters require foster parents to meet certain conditions.
-This can be easier to understand when you consider what happens if such shelters become overcrowded, with some animals or birds needing to be shifted to other locations for awhile.
+This can be easier to understand when you consider what happens if such shelters become overcrowded, with some animals or birds needing to be shifted to other locations for a while.
 Pet foster parents must be willing and able to give shelter to such homeless animals for a period of time until they find a permanent home.

 Those with a deep love for animals can apply to become pet foster parents.
 However, the truth is such applicants will be assessed and they will have to fulfill the criteria for becoming pet foster parents.
 Here are a few important factors to consider before you apply to become a pet foster parent.